Chart Color Schemes

 The level of residential development activity in Hurstville - Central was found to be higher than 90% of real estate markets across the country

-Hurstville Central has averaged approximately 61 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, a total of 307 homes were approved, with an additional 3 approved so far in FY26.
-Each year, an average of 6.3 people moved into the area for each dwelling built during this period.
+Hurstville - Central has averaged approximately 61 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 307 homes approved during this period and an additional 3 approved in FY26.
+The average population growth per dwelling built over these years is 6.3 people.
+This significant demand outpaces supply, typically exerting upward pressure on property prices and intensifying competition among buyers.

-This balance supports buyer choice while maintaining current property values.
-New developments primarily consist of attached dwellings (92.0%), with a smaller proportion of standalone homes (8.0%).
-This focus on higher-density living creates more affordable entry points, appealing to downsizers, investors, and first-home buyers.
-As of FY25, Hurstville Central reflects a highly mature market with around 2272 people per dwelling approval.
-Population forecasts indicate that Hurstville Central will gain approximately 3,791 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+The new development composition consists of 8.0% standalone homes and 92.0% attached dwellings, reflecting a focus on higher-density living that creates more affordable entry points, appealing to downsizers, investors, and first-home buyers.
+With approximately 2272 people per dwelling approval, Hurstville - Central demonstrates a highly mature market.
+According to the latest AreaSearch quarterly estimate, the area is projected to gain 3,791 residents by 2041.
+If current development rates persist, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development